python-security/pyt/README.rst

   optional arguments:
     -pr PROJECT_ROOT, --project-root PROJECT_ROOT
-                        Add project root, only important when the entry file is not at the root of the project.
+                        Add project root, only important when the entry file is not at the root of the project

     -b BASELINE_JSON_FILE, --baseline BASELINE_JSON_FILE
                         Path of a baseline report to compare against (only JSON-formatted files are accepted)

-    -j, --json            Prints JSON instead of report.
+    -j, --json            Prints JSON instead of report

     -o OUTPUT_FILE, --output OUTPUT_FILE
                         Write report to filename

-    --ignore-nosec      Do not skip lines with # nosec comments -r, --recursive     Find and process files in subdirectories -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
+    --ignore-nosec      Do not skip lines with # nosec comments

+    -r, --recursive     Find and process files in subdirectories

+    -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
                         Separate files with commas